 Alternative A- There should be very minimal effect on any animal habitats within the boundaries of the project construction area.
 Wildlife may be temporarily disturbed during the construction of the project.
-After completion of the project wildlife usage should return to pre-construction levels.
-Wildlife should benefit from the increased water source.
+After completion of the project wildlife usage should have returned to pre-construction levels.

-9. UNIQUE, ENDANGERED, FRAGILE OR LIMITED ENVIRONMENTAL RESOURCES: Consider any federally listed threatened or endangered species or habitat identified in the project area.
+9. UNIQUE, ENDANGERED, FRAGILE OR LIMITED ENVIRONMENTAL RESOURCES:

+Consider any federally listed threatened or endangered species or habitat identified in the project area.
 Determine effects to wetlands.
 Consider Sensitive Species or Species of special concern.
 Identify cumulative effects to these species and their habitat.

-Alternative A- A search of the Montana Natural Heritage Database showed the following species of concern in the general project area:
+Alternative A- A search of the Montana Natural Heritage Database showed the following species of concern in the general area of this project.